-If you want the variety, history, and diversity of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, Wisconsin may be the place for you.
+Living in Wisconsin is affordable for many people who want a reasonable cost of living place.
+If you want the variety, history, and entertainment options of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, WI may be the place for you.

 Table of Contents:

-It’s a city that loves its sports, beer, festivals, and music, and local culture ranges from the down-home fish fry to the architecturally impressive Milwaukee Art Museum on the shore of Lake Michigan.
-And thanks to its proximity to Chicago and its high-volume international airport, Milwaukee benefits from the constant churn of new ideas and opportunities.
+It’s a city that loves its sports, beer, festivals, and music, and local culture ranges from the refined (like the architecturally impressive Milwaukee Art Museum on the shore of Lake Michigan) to the down-home (like the traditional Friday fish fry).

-2. Cost of Living
+2. The Cost of Living in Milwaukee, WI

-Affordable housing is the main factor.
+Affordable housing is one of the main factors.
 Unlike Minneapolis and Chicago, Milwaukee boasts rent and home prices under the national average, and it beats the national index for goods and services, groceries, and utilities, too.

 4. Safety & Health Care

 MarketWatch lists Milwaukee in its top 20 U.S. metro areas for business, and Inc. magazine calls the region one of the 25 best places to do business.
 The metro area’s biggest employers include Aurora Health Care, Ascension Wisconsin, Froedtert Health, Kroger Co./Roundy’s, Kohl’s Corp., and Quad/Graphics, Inc.

 About 277,000 people are employed in Milwaukee.
-The largest industries include healthcare and social assistance, manufacturing, and retail.
-The highest paid include finance and insurance; utilities; and professional, scientific, and technical services.
+The largest industries include health care and social assistance, manufacturing, and retail.
+The highest-paid include finance and insurance; utilities; and professional, scientific, and technical services.
 Many people who work in the city are in production, office/administrative support, or sales-related roles.

 If you have children, you’ll be happy to know that the Milwaukee Public School district offers 159 school options, serving 74,633 students.
-The district includes five of US News & World Report’s 2019 Top High Schools.
-Private schools offer an alternative to the public system, and the broader Milwaukee area has around 100 of them.
+The district includes five of U.S. News & World Report’s 2019 Top High Schools.
+Private schools offer an alternative to the public system, and the broader Milwaukee has around 100 of them.

 A number of postsecondary schools are located in Milwaukee, most notably the University of Wisconsin-Milwaukee, with an enrollment of about 24,000 students, and the private Marquette University, a Jesuit Catholic college with about 12,000 students.
 Milwaukee Area Technical College offers opportunities for the whole city, whether full-time, part-time, or just taking an evening class.